 While my paintings do reference present day architecture and design, I hope to connect the viewer to the past.
 The translucent layers reveal forms beneath the surface, much like leaves buried in pond ice.
 The bold geometric forms are not hard-edged, but rather imperfect, soft-edged, slightly weather worn, revealing the human hand.
 As though suspended in an aquarium-like space, the shapes appear poised to move and sometimes gently bump the edges of the painting.
 The work is meant to create a mood of time passing, as well as a timeless connection to the future.

 My paintings are in private and corporate collections in the United States and Canada.
-In 2014, I was awarded an art-integrated commission for an 11' x 30' window for Ball Square Station, Somerville, by the Massachusettes Bay Transportation Authority (MBTA) to be installed in 2020 (See "Commission").
+In 2018, I was awarded an art-integrated commission for the glass on one, possible two, elevator towers for Ball Square Station, Somerville, by the Massachusettes Bay Transportation Authority (MBTA) expected to be installed in spring of 2020 (See "Commission").
 Although my paintings appear in many corporate settings, this is my first public art project.